 Do you like helping people?
 Do you have the ability to keep track of details and follow-up?
 If so, patient navigator may be the job for you.
 A patient navigator works with patients to help them stay healthy, find the right health services, remember to show up for their appointments, and understand and follow their doctor’s instructions, while also helping them get access to health insurance, financial resources, and legal and other support.
 This can be a nice job for a new psychology, social science, or health sciences graduate.
 Learn more here and here.

 Are you a liberal arts or health sciences major who loves talking to people and influencing them to make better choices?
 Do you want to help people by teaching them about healthy eating, quitting smoking, getting exercise, or using other healthy behaviors?
 Health educators do all this and more.
-In a time of COVID-19, they also help create social media and other outreach messages to help people understand about social distancing, why and how to wear masks, how to find accurate health information and avoid rumors and scams, and how to wash their hands properly.
+In the time of COVID-19, they also help create social media and other outreach messages to help people understand about the distribution of vaccines, the continued importance of social distancing, why and how to wear masks, and how to find accurate health information and avoid rumors and scams.
 Average salaries are $46,910 and the job is growing 11% between 2018 and 2028.
 Learn more here.

 Clinical Research Coordinator